-Google AdWords advertising campaigns have many useful features for advertisers, but there is a very particular functionality to which we will dedicate our article today that Google calls “Remarketing.”
+Google Ads advertising campaigns have many useful features for advertisers, but there is a very particular functionality to which we will dedicate our article today that Google calls “Remarketing.”

 This cookie allows Google to know where this user is browsing Internet, and thereafter Google will show again the ad to the user for 30 days, in both the Google display network and the Google search network.